Swatiiiishettyyyy/Nucleotide-website/Postman_Documentation/04_Cart_Module.md

 - Items are grouped by group_id for couple/family products
 - Summary includes subtotal, delivery charge, and grand total
 - Delivery charge is fixed at 50.00
+- `address_ids` contains unique address IDs used in the group
+- `address_id` (singular) is provided for backward compatibility when all members share the same address
+- `member_address_map` shows the address assigned to each member

 ---